home-assistant/developers.home-assistant/blog/2024-08-27-changed-icon-translations-schema.md

   }
 ```

-The old format is still supported, for services which don't make use of input sections:
+The old format is supported during a deprecation period of one year, to give time for custom integrations to migrate to the new schema:
 ```json
   "services": {
     "test_service_1": "mdi:flask"